 - Replace pasta with konjac noodles

-- Replace bread with lettuce leaves and make a breadless burger (We've got loads of bread recipes)
+- Replace bread with lettuce leaves and make a breadless burger (we’ve got loads of bread recipes in our members site)

 - Triple your veggie intake, the fiber is awesome, has loads of benefits and fills you up

-- Replace crackers with veggie sticks or try having your boiled eggs on top of slices of cucumber with cheese – I had this yesterday…delicious!
+- Replace crackers with veggie sticks or try having your boiled eggs on top of slices of cucumber with cheese…delicious!

 - Make a sandwich wrap with lettuce instead of bread

-- Don't include pasta, just make a tuna cheesy bake without it
+- Don’t include pasta, just make a tuna cheesy bake without it, load it with veggies

 - Skip the toast and cereals for breakfast and try eating eggs and veggies at breakfast